 This can be updated within your content management system (CMS), e.g. WordPress, by altering the image and editing the “Alt Text” field.

 8. Audit Outbound Links.

-It is necessary to check your outbound links, to ensure that they are linking to appropriate and trustworthy sources.
-Linking out to trustworthy sources can add meaning to your content, for both Google and the user.
-This will make the Google search engine trust you for adding further meaning to your content.
+It is necessary to check your outbound links to ensure that they are linking to appropriate and trustworthy sources.
+Linking out to reliable sources can add meaning to your content for Google and the user.
+This will make the Google search engine trust you for adding further definition to your content.
 One way to do this is by using the free Google search console tool provided by Google.

 9. Reclaim Lost Backlinks

 Backlink reclamation is the act of getting lost or broken links towards your website.

 You decided to write great content, or better still, you did a content audit, and you chose to edit the URL of the particular post that already had some backlinks to it.
 When someone from the internet mistakenly follows those links, they land on a 404 page, causing the Google search engine to sense a flag signal on your website.

 You can identify broken backlinks using tools such as the Google search console, SEM Rush, and other SEO tools.
 Reclaiming your broken backlinks involves reaching out to the webmaster in charge of that referring domain and asking them to update the URL.

 Some may not respond, but it’s worth the effort for those who do respond and update the link for you.
 This is also an ideal time to propose collaboration on a new blog post.